gltronred/ccq2017-site/pages/call-for-papers.markdown

 For an accepted paper to be included in the proceedings, one of the authors must commit to presenting the paper at the conference.

+Accepted papaers will  be published in Lobachevskii Journal of Mathematics (http://www.springer.com/mathematics/journal/12202).
+LJM indexed by SCOPUS, ESCI, and others.
 # Important Dates

 Deadline for submissions: March 31, 2016.